prodromou87/CSE240A/README.md

 You have the option to write your project in C, C++ or Python.
 We only provide a framework written in C and we strongly recommend you use it, primarily to ensure compatibility with our autograder.

 If you decide to use some of the other supported languages, you will have to implement everything.
 You also have to make sure that running `make` in the src directory generates an executable named 'predictor'.
 During grading, our script will run a `make clean`, followed by a `make` command.
 Make sure that this step is not going to delete your code, especially if you are writing it in Python.
 Finally, make sure that your project runs with the exact same commands as this document describes.
 Python submissions must run with `./predictor`, without requiring `python ./predictor`.
+You can submit a custom Makefile to serve the needs of your code.

 ## Working with Docker